d-ries/linux-essentials/09_usersandpermissions/01_course.md

 it:x:1002:teacher
 ```

-?> <i class="fa-solid fa-exclamation"></i> If we forget the `-a` (__add__) option the user will only be in the specified group and will be removed from all the groups he was in.
+?> <i class="fa-solid fa-exclamation"></i> If we forget the `-a` (__add__) option the user will only be in the specified supplementary group and will be removed from all the groups he was in.
 This can be a serious problem if the user was the only one in the sudo group!

-?> <i class="fa-solid fa-circle-info"></i> If we want to __remove__ a user from a specific group we have to specify all the groups he must remain in (and don't use the -a option).
+?> <i class="fa-solid fa-circle-info"></i> If we want to __remove__ a user from a specific supplementary group we have to specify all the supplementary groups he must remain in (and don't use the -a option).
 In that case it will be easier to edit the group file `/etc/group` by hand.

 ?> <i class="fa-solid fa-circle-info"></i> A user knows a change in group membership only when he logs in.
 So after a change a user has to login again to notice the difference.